python/mypy/docs/source/command_line.rst

 This section documents any other flags that do not neatly fall under any of the above sections.

+``--allow-untyped-globals``
+    This flag causes mypy to suppress errors caused by not being able to fully infer the types of global and class variables.

 ``--strict``
     This flag mode enables all optional error checking flags.
 You can see the